11th Mountain Infantry Battalion

-The 11th Mountain Infantry Battalion (11.° Batalhão de Infantaria de Montanha) is a unit of the Brazilian Army, which specializes in fighting in the mountain environment, improving and developing special techniques for mountain operations and using weapons and equipment specific to this theater.
+The 11th Mountain Infantry Battalion (11.º Batalhão de Infantaria de Montanha) is a unit of the Brazilian Army, which specializes in fighting in the mountain environment, improving and developing special techniques for mountain operations and using weapons and equipment specific to this theater.

 History

 The unit goes back to 1888, created in Rio Pardo, in the then state of Rio Grande do Sul.
-At the time of the Old Republic, it served in the campaign of Canudos in the interior of Bahia, has been transferred, the return to Sao Joao del Rei in 1897.
+At the time of the Old Republic, it served in the campaign of Canudos in the interior of Bahia, has been transferred, the return to São João del Rei in 1897.

 This unit is very traditional and has a long history of duty for Brazil.

 Some of the wars and battles they fought in: